wavefrontHQ/docs/pages/doc/ingestion_policies.md

 {% include note.html content="You cannot change the policy scope from accounts to groups or the reverse."%}

-{% include note.html content="Removing the PPS limit dissociates the alert from the ingestion policy."%}

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal and Subscriptions**.
 3. On the **Ingestion Policies** tab, click the ellipsis icon next to the policy that you want to edit and click **Edit**.
 4. In each panel, apply the necessary changes and click **Next**, and in the **Create** panel, click **Save**.

+{% include note.html content="Removing the PPS limit dissociates the alert from the ingestion policy."%}

 ## Delete Ingestion Policies

+If you no longer need an ingestion policy, for example, after a reorganization in your company, you might want to remove an ingestion policy.

-{% include note.html content="Deleting an ingestion policy with a PPS limit, also deletes its associated alert."%}
+{% include note.html content="Deleting an ingestion policy cannot be undone.
+Deleting an ingestion policy with a PPS limit, also deletes its associated alert."%}

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage Portal and Subscriptions**.